Reduced-order modelling of parametrized unsteady Navier-Stokes equations and application to flow around cylinders with periodic changing boundary conditions: Introduction

 The POD method has been widely used to reconstruct the flow field in various engineering problems, but it is rarely used for prediction.
 Because the POD method is to interpolate the principal components of snapshots, and it is not valid to predict the flow solution outside the parameter space of snapshots.
 It can not replace the role of the Navier-Stokes equations to calculate the randomly varying unsteady flow field, which is not in the sampled parameter space.
 For prediction, the POD method is only employed in some fluid-structure interaction problems, such as the periodic oscillation of aircraft wings\cite{2013Reduced}, and the spatial-periodic change of flow field, such as the flow around a cylinder with fixed boundary conditions\cite{2017POD}.

 In this work, we considered the periodic change of boundary conditions and predicted the unsteady flow around three cylinders with a sinusoidal inlet flow.
+The main purpose of this paper is to develop a reduced-order model that significantly reduces computational costs while maintaining high accuracy, specifically for real-time prediction of unsteady flows with periodic boundary conditions.
+We apply the POD method to obtain a reduced order model of the unsteady incompressible flow problem and then introduce the RBF method to replaced the Galerkin projection method in the online stage, which can greatly improve computing efficiency.

+The rest of the paper is organized as follows.
+Section 2 details the mathematical framework for full-order and reduced-order model construction.
+Section 3 validates the proposed method via a numerical case of unsteady cylinder flow with time-varying inlet velocity, using 120 snapshots to generate POD modes for long-term prediction and conducting error analysis.
+Section 4 summarizes the work and draws the main conclusions.